RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/README.md

 Based on the content of the `menu.py` script and the `README.md` file from the repository, the user guide can be updated to reflect the actual flow of the program.
 Here is the revised user guide:

-## User Guide
+## User Guide for Database Implementation and Usage

-To run this program:
+### Final Assessment: Database System for FIFA Women's World Cup
+#### Student Name: Ryan Mackintosh
+#### Student ID: 21171466
+#### Lab Group: Thursday 8am

+### Introduction

+This guide provides step-by-step instructions for implementing and using the MySQL database designed for the FIFA Women's World Cup project.
+By following these instructions, you should be able to set up the database on a MySQL server and execute the developed queries.

+Step-By-Step Instructions To Run This Program:

 1. Ensure you have the necessary software, packages, and libraries installed including:
    - Python 3
    - MySQL Connector for Python: Run `python3 -m pip install mysql-connector-python==8.0.5`
    - Unidecode library for Python: Run `python3 -m pip install unidecode`

-2. Download the source code to your local computer.
+2. Download the program files to your local computer.

 3. Navigate to the root directory of the project in your terminal or command prompt.